login-securite/lsassy/README.md

 ```
 v2.0.0
 ------
-* Multiprocessing support to dump credentials on multiple host at a time
+* Multiprocessing support to dump credentials on multiple hosts at a time
 * Add new dumping method using "dumpert"
 * Can be used as a library in other python projects
 * Syntax changed to be more flexible
 * Complete code refactoring, way more organized and easy to maintain/extend
 * Better error handling
+* Complete wiki

 v1.1.0
 ------